stevenpetryk/graphql_activerecord_resolvers/README.md

 should deliver.
 But, due to N+1 queries, using GraphQL with Rails is a pain.
 That's where this gem comes in.

 `graphql_activerecord_resolvers` works with the [graphql] gem.
-It allows you to easily substitute your own resolvers for supercharged ones.
-These resolvers take a look at the schema, the query, and the context, and automatically build up an `eager_load` instruction that Rails understands.
+It provides an ActiveRecord scope that works in tandem with the GraphQL context to automatically preload the requested associations.
+This takes the database performance burden off of you when writing your GraphQL API.

 [graphql]: http://graphql-ruby.org